 As a moped operator, you can often see things other vehicle operators cannot.

-At intersections, check around building, parked vehicles and bushes to see if other vehicles are coming.
+- At intersections, check around buildings, parked vehicles and bushes to see if other vehicles are coming.

-Limit night riding and wear reflective clothing.
+- Limit night riding.
+If you must ride at night, wear reflective clothing.
 It is difficult to see you and your moped in the dark.

 Keeping Your Distance

 Distance in Front